zephyrproject-rtos/zephyr/doc/board/galileo.rst

 * Serial Ports in Polling and Interrupt Driven Modes

-See `Procedures`_ for using third-party tools to load an image onto the target.

 .. note::
    This board configuration may work with similar boards that are not officially supported.

 Supported Boards
 ****************